Sutter Avenue station

 The Sutter Avenue station is a station on the BMT Canarsie Line of the New York City Subway.
 Located at the intersection of Van Sinderen and Sutter Avenues at the border of Brownsville and East New York, Brooklyn, it is served by the L train at all times.
+It opened in 1906 and was renovated in 2006.

 History

 This station opened on July 28, 1906.

-This station was renovated in 2006, which included new windscreens (beige with green frames) and canopies (red with green frames) that run along the entire length of the platforms except for a small section at the north end and installation of yellow tactile warning strips on the edges.
+It was renovated in 2006, which included new windscreens (beige with green frames) and canopies (red with green frames) that run along the entire length of the platforms except for a small section at the north end and installation of yellow tactile warning strips on the edges.
 Artwork called The Habitat for the Yellow Bird by Takayo Noda was also installed and features stained glass windows of flowers on the windscreens.
 The renovation cost $12.56 million.

+Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
+As part of the project, a light rail station at Sutter Avenue has been proposed next to the existing subway station.

 Station layout

 This elevated station has two tracks and two side platforms.
 The station is a microcosm of early-20th century BRT construction.
 Ornate period ironwork adorns the quaint wooden crosswalk beneath the south end of the station.